 And there we have it!
 We’ve found the location of the vulnerability.
 This code is vulnerable because there is no sanitization of the user-supplied input.
 Specifically, the $file variable is not being sanitized before being called by the include() function.

 If the web server has access to the requested file, any PHP code contained inside will be executed.
 Any non-PHP code in the file will be displayed in the user’s browser.

 Now that we understand how a file inclusion vulnerability can occur, we will exploit the vulnerabilities on the include.php page.

 Local File Inclusion (LFI)

-The “../” used in the example above represent a directory traversal.
-The number of “../” depend on the configuration and location of the target web server on the victim machine.
+The “../” characters used in the example above represent a directory traversal.
+The number of “../” sequences depends on the configuration and location of the target web server on the victim machine.
 Some experimentation may be required.